 FAQ

-Music lessons — practical answers.
+Music lessons — clear answers.

-- Focus & listening: hearing detail inside dense sound
+- Attention: hear detail inside dense sound

-- Math & patterning: rhythm, subdivision, intervals, symmetry
+- Patterning: rhythm, subdivision, intervals, repetition/variation

-- Language skill: translating notation/ideas into action quickly
+- Language: translate symbols/ideas into action quickly

 What mindset gets results?

-- Improve one bottleneck at a time
+- One bottleneck at a time (don’t thrash)

 Getting started